GIDIX/printR/README.md

 ## 4. LICENSE

 Copyright (c) 2013 gidix.de.
 You can use it in whatever way you want.
 You are free to make modifications.
-Distributing modifications anywhere or the original on sites other than gidix.de, labs.gidix.de and bluefirex.de is prohibited.
+Distributing modifications anywhere or the original on sites other than gidix.de, labs.gidix.de, bluefirex.de and bluefirex' GitHub and BitBucket is prohibited.